jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/attribute-access.rst

 This is raises an ``AttributeError``: we should not go on to try the instance dictionary.
-In these circumstances CPython also raises an attribute error, but from within the slot function (and with less helpful text).
+In these circumstances CPython also raises an attribute error, but from within the slot function (and with a less helpful message).

 ..  code-block:: java